syncfusion-content/xamarin-docs/Xamarin/Introduction/DownloadAndInstallation.md

 ## Install from Xamarin Component Store

-Refer [this](https://developer.xamarin.com/guides/cross-platform/application_fundamentals/components_walkthrough/# "") article to know about how to add a Xamarin Component Store component to Xamarin.Forms application.
+Refer to [this](https://developer.xamarin.com/guides/cross-platform/application_fundamentals/components_walkthrough/# "") article to know how to add a Xamarin Component Store component to Xamarin.Forms application.

 ## Install from nuget

-Refer [this](http://help.syncfusion.com/extension/syncfusion-nuget-packages/overview# "") document to know about how to add Syncfusion assemblies through nuget package.
+Refer to [this](http://help.syncfusion.com/extension/syncfusion-nuget-packages/overview# "") document to know how to add Syncfusion assemblies through nuget package.

 ## Download directly from Website

 You can also download the complete Xamarin.Forms component from [here](http://www.syncfusion.com/products/xamarin# "").
-You will be asked to choose the file to download whether windows installer or zip file.
+You may be asked to choose the windows installer or zip file to download.

 **Windows** **Installer** **(****exe****)**

 The following procedure illustrates how to install the installer of Syncfusion Xamarin components in Windows.

-1. Double-click the Syncfusion Essential Studio for Xamarin Setup file.
-The Self-Extractor wizard opens and extracts the package automatically.
+1. Double-click theÂ Syncfusion Essential Studio for Xamarin SetupÂ file.
+TheÂ Self-Extractor wizard opens and extracts the package automatically.
-2. Enter User Name, Organization and Unlock Key in the corresponding text boxes provided.
+2. EnterÂ User Name,Â OrganizationÂ andÂ Unlock KeyÂ in the corresponding text boxes provided.
-3. Click Next.
+3. ClickÂ Next.
-4. After reading the terms, click the “I accept the terms and conditions” check box.
+4. After reading the terms, click "Â“I accept the terms and conditions"Â” check box.
-5. Click Next and choose the installation location and samples installation.
+5. ClickÂ Next andÂ choose the installation location and samples installation.
-6. To install it in the displayed default location, click Install.
+6. To install it in the displayed default location, clickÂ Install.
-7. Click Finish.
-The library and samples locations will be launched automatically.
+7. ClickÂ Finish.
+The library and samples locations are launched automatically.
 ## Exploring the package

-You will find the following folders when extract the downloaded zip package or from the installed location in Windows
+You can find the following folders when extracting the downloaded zip package or from the installed location in Windows.

-* **Lib** – Contains Syncfusion assemblies for Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
+* **Lib** Â– Contains Syncfusion assemblies for Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
 * **Samples** - Contains demo samples for Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
 ## Add reference to the project

-You can then add the assembly references to the respective projects; following is the location where you can locate dll for Chart control, you can find assemblies for the other controls also from the same location.
+You can then add the assembly references to the respective projects.
+The following is the location where you can locate dll for Chart control and you can find assemblies for the other controls also from the same location.

 **PCL** **project**